BobcatRobotics/TeamDocumentation/romi/Two/command-based-programming.md

 * Use **command groups** (`SequentialCommandGroup`, `ParallelCommandGroup`) for multi-step routines.
 * Add the **Onboard Encoder** and **Gyro** from the ROMI for feedback-based commands.
-* Create a **Default Command** for the drivetrain that maps joystick input to movement.

 ---